MARGO06/Coffee-house/TypeScript-Badges-Compilation.md

 let addNumbers: Calculator = (x: number, y: number): number => x + y.

 **Conclusions** : adding types to functions helps prevent you from passing values that you shouldn't pass to your functions.
 A developer can use in function parameters: required, optional, default, rest, deconstructed object parameters.
 A developer can define a function type using a type alias or an interface and then use them for creating functions (if a developer wants to apply the same function type signature to more than one function).

+**5.Declare and Instantiate Classes in TypeScript.**

+**Main tip:** implement class from interface.

+For example:

+class Car implements Vehicle {}

+**Conclusions** : as was said before TS has interfaces, so a developer can use an interface to ensure class instance shape.
+Class declarations may reference one or more interfaces in their implements clause.
+In TS an error may be raised because an interface can only describe the public side of a class and cannot include private members.
+One of the main features that a developer can use a interface without a class.